wp-plugins/shopsquad/readme.txt

 1. A screenshot of the plugin

 == Changelog ==
+= 2.2 =
+* Added option to change background color.
+Default is ShopSquad blue (will make footer text white to look better).

 = 2.1 =
 * Fixed styling issues when plugin width is 220px or less.
 (Images auto-resize.)